Al Shabaab claim attack on Turkish mission in Somalia, three dead

 Three Turkish officers were being treated for their wounds, Turkey's Foreign Ministry said in a statement.

-Al Shabaab, who said earlier this month they would increase attacks during the Ramadan fasting period, claimed responsibility for the bombing on their Twitter feed.
+Al Shabaab, which said earlier this month it would increase attacks during the Ramadan fasting period, claimed responsibility for the bombing on its Twitter feed.

 "Mujahideen forces in Mogadishu have just carried out an operation targeting a group of Turkish diplomats in Hodan district," al Shabaab said.